Jazz Power Institute

 Topics:

-• Storytelling and reharmonization with author and musician James McBride (The Heaven and Earth Grocery Store).
+- Storytelling, dialogue with jazz heroes, and re-harmonization with author and musician James McBride (The Heaven and Earth Grocery Store).

 “I love everything you folks do; how you approach teaching and learning music in a holistic way, how you involve the body and the mind and the spirit, how deeply you care for your students, and how your awareness and deep respect for Black culture and tradition informs everything you do.”